-Some suggested electives for students in nutrition desiring a broader understanding of nutrition (and who have not graduated from Auburn's undergraduate dietetics program) include: NTRI 6820 Nutrition in the Life Cycle (3 credits), NTRI 6560 Nutrition and Food Services Management (4 credits), NTRI 6020 and 6030 Medical Nutrition 1 and 2 (3 credits each).
+Some suggested electives for students in nutrition desiring a broader understanding of nutrition (and who have not graduated from Auburn's undergraduate dietetics program) include: NTRI 6820 Nutrition in the Life Cycle (3 credits), NTRI 6100 Nutrition in Disease Prevention (2 credits), NTRI 6560 Nutrition and Food Services Management (4 credits), NTRI 6020 and 6030 Medical Nutrition 1 and 2 (3 credits each).

-Some suggested electives for nutrition students desiring a specialization in sports nutrition include: KINE 7680 and 7700 Advanced Physiology of Exercise I and II (3 credits each), KINE 8780 Biochemistry of Exercise (3 credits), KINE 6500 and 6550 Exercise Technology I and II:
+Some suggested electives for nutrition students desiring a specialization in sports nutrition include: KINE 7680 and 7700 Advanced Physiology of Exercise I and II (3 credits each), KINE 8780 Biochemistry of Exercise (3 credits), KINE 6500 and 6550 Exercise Technology I and II: Principles of Exercise Testing and Interpretation (4 credits each), KINE 6400 Exercise Prescription for Normal and Special Populations (3 credits), and KINE 7750 Advanced Sports Psychology (3 credits).